gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 push!(D, DecisionNode(T1, I_T1))
 ```

-The probabilities of the states of node $R1$ are determined by calculating the updated risk estimates after a test is performed and aggregating these probabilities into the risk levels represented by the states of the node.
-The risk estimate update is calculated using the function ```update_risk_distribution```, which calculates the posterior probability distribution for a given health stat, test and prior risk estimate.
+The probabilities of the states of node $R1$ are determined by calculating the updated risk estimates after a test is performed and aggregating these probabilities into the risk levels.
+The update of the risk estimate is calculated using the function ```update_risk_distribution```, which calculates the posterior probability distribution for a given health state, test and prior risk estimate.

 $$ \textit{risk estimate} = P(\text{CHD} \mid \text{test result}) = \frac{P(\text{test result} \mid \text{CHD})}{P(\text{test result})}$$

 The probabilities $P(\text{test result} \mid \text{CHD})$ are test specific and these are read from the CSV data file.
-The updated risk estimates are aggregated according to the risk levels they fall into.
+The updated risk estimates are aggregated according to the risk levels.
 These aggregated probabilities are then the state probabilities of node $R1$.
 The aggregating is done using function ```state_probabilities```.

-The node $R1$ and its probabilities are added:
+The node $R1$ and its probabilities are added in the following way.

 ```julia
 I_R1 = [R0, H, T1]